MaiaDandachi/Support_Vector_Machines/README.md

 # Support_Vector_Machines

-An example demonstrating the SVM model using grid search to choose thebest parameters.
+An example demonstrating the SVM model using grid search to choose the best parameters.